kkx64/react-simple-carousel/README.md

 - **disableTranslate**: `boolean`
   Boolean indicating whether to disable CSS translation for slide animations.

+- **dotsGradient**: `boolean`
+  Whether to fade out dots at the edges.
+Default is on - overrides to off when `dotsFixed = true`.

+- **dotsFixed**: `boolean`
+  Set to `true` to disable dot scrolling and switch to fixed dot layout.
+Also disables dot fade gradient.

+- **dotRender**: `({dot: number, isActive: boolean, ref: (element: HTMLElement) => void }) => ReactNode` Custom dot rendering function, to render special dots without completely removing the scrolling dots feature.

 - **customDots**: `((props: { dots: number; activeDot: number; onDotClick?: (index: number) => void; }) => JSX.Element) | null`
-  A function that renders custom navigation dots.
+  A function that renders custom navigation dots, in place of the CarouselDots component.
-  You can use the existing `CarouselDots` component here, if you want to just override simple styles in the default layout.
+  You can still use the existing `CarouselDots` component here, if you want to just override simple styles in the default layout.
   If you don't want to render any dots, pass `null` as a prop.

 - **customArrows**: `((props: { onNextClick: () => void; onPrevClick: () => void; }) => JSX.Element) | null`